richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 ##### Stress Memory

-- Open a new query window in SQL Server Management Studio
-- Execute a query that stresses memory.
-For example:
+- Execute the following T-SQL:

     ```sql
     SET STATISTICS TIME ON;
     SELECT * FROM dbo.LargeTestTable ORDER BY DataValue;